cswclui/katacoda-scenarios-1/12factor-006/step03.md

 * **hobos** is a food counter in the food court
 * **iowafried** is a food counter in the food court

-Each of these images represent of the distinct, stateless containers that will make up the processes for the entirety of the demonstration application.
+Each of these images is a representation of the distinct, stateless containers that will make up the processes for the entirety of the demonstration application.

 ***Next: Running the demonstration application***